-Normally, the music program at TDChristian is an active and vibrant place to make friends, develop skills, and praise God through Band, Choir, Praise Band, Jazz Band, and solo performances.
-Details for how music activities will be conducted will be communicated by via the Music Department in September.
+The music program at TDChristian is an active and vibrant place to make friends, develop skills, and praise God through Band, Choir, Praise Band (Ascension), Jazz Band, and solo performances.
+Details about music can be found on the Splash!
+Page.
+If you are interested in learning more, contact Mr. Hayward.